 - Nurse Anesthesia Curriculum: - The NA program length is 36 months.
-The first two semesters of the NA program are delivered online DNP Core is delivered. - Organizational Systems Leadership Curriculum: - o The OSL program is delivered over six semesters in an online, asynchronous format.
+The first two semesters are delivered in an online, asynchronous format. - Organizational Systems Leadership Curriculum: - The OSL program is delivered over six semesters in an online, asynchronous format.

 How can I view the curriculum plans?